 Key principles in the Code of Ethics include honesty, professionalism and balancing openness and privacy.
 From a practical viewpoint, the Code provides an actionable framework that guides members in their day to day behaviours and decision making.

 • Regulates the conduct of the public relations practitioner in their relationship to their client;

 • Regulates their relationship with other members and the profession itself;

 • Imposes obligations in relation to the public.

-View the full PRINZ Code of Ethics here.
+View the full Code of Ethics here.

 View the Global Alliance Code of Ethics here.

-Making a complaint against a PRINZ member.
+Making an ethics complaint against a member.

 Anyone can bring a complaint against a member under the Code of Ethics.
 Read more on the complaints process here.
 For further information or advice on the Code of Ethics, please contact the Chief Executive.